Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reoart30/index.md

 \- use in home-made lotions or balms

 Also available in a 10ml bottle containing 30% high quality carrier oil (pure Australia jojoba oil) so the remedial essential oil blend is ready to be safely applied to the skin.

+After more value for money?
+The **pure blue essential Longevity Packs** contain:

+\- a 30ml bottle of this remedial essential oil blend;

+\- 30ml bottle of jojoba oil (carrier oil);

+\- 10ml bottle (glass with bamboo casing) to refill with the **pure blue essentials** blend and carrier oil many times over.

 **Cautions:**